Practical Theology

 Where: Lansdale Presbyterian Church, 450 Oak Park Rd, Hatfield, PA (Click on the address for directions.)

-Jesus without the Chuch?
+Jesus without the Church

 The webinar "Jesus sans l'Eglise?” with Pierre-Sovann Chauny, Professor of Systematic Theology at Faculté Jean Calvin," is available online (in French).
 Click here.
 For those of you who read French better than comprehend spoken French, be sure to turn on French subtitles in YouTube by clicking on the cogged-wheel icon (lower right on YouTube screen), select “Subtitltes/CC”, and then select “French (auto-generated)”.
 (Please keep in mind that some content may be lost or altered in translation, because these subtitles were creasted by YouTube and not by FJC.)